Opening Plenary Speaker - Randy Olson

 Narrative is Everything: Communicating Science in the Age of Information

-In addition to being featured as the opening plenary speaker Dr. Olson will be conducting a DEMO DAY, the beginning of his story circles communication training on Monday, November 12.
+In addition to being featured as the opening plenary speaker Dr. Olson will be conducting a DEMO DAY, the beginning of his story circles communication training.
 Story Circles is a new form of communication training for research scientists and communicators, applicable to everything from grant proposals to research papers to oral presentations.

 The program consists of two parts: